cadeyrn/enterprise-policy-generator/README.md

 You can view the roadmap and request new features in the [issues tracker](https://github.com/cadeyrn/enterprise-policy-generator/issues).

+### Contributing

+Contributions are welcome.
+If you want to add or change Firefox policies, see the [policy documentation](docs/README.md) for details about the structure of `src/policies/firefox.json`, supported schema types, validations, localization, and tests.

 ### Permissions

 Enterprise Policy Generator requires several permissions to work properly.